energywebfoundation/ew-solar-simulator/README.md

 As an outcome of running this script we will receive 2 products:

 1. new `config/config.json` with updated `assets` field based on input CSV file
-2. json console output with commands necessery to setup demo environement https://github.com/energywebfoundation/ew-utils-demo/blob/master/config/demo-config.json
+2. json console output with commands necessary to setup demo environement https://github.com/energywebfoundation/ew-utils-demo/blob/master/config/demo-config.json

 #### fund-assets-smart-meters script